ArchiLabs Logo

 ArchiLabs blog describing how AI assistants accelerate workflows, lower automation barriers, and reduce human error by ensuring no elements are missed (archilabs.ai) (archilabs.ai).

-ArchiLabs documentation of ArchiLabs’ capabilities: “AI co-pilot for architects… 10× their design speed with simple AI prompts” and automation routines for sheet creation, tagging, dimensioning, etc. (archilabs.ai) (archilabs.ai).
+ArchiLabs documentation of ArchiLabs’ capabilities: “AI co-pilot for architects… 10× their design speed with simple AI prompts” and automation routines for parametric modeling, Smart Component placement, constraint validation, etc. (archilabs.ai) (archilabs.ai).

-Technical insights from ArchiLabs on eliminating the need for visual scripting – AI assembles Dynamo nodes/API calls behind the scenes so users don’t have to (archilabs.ai).
+Technical insights from ArchiLabs on eliminating the need for visual scripting – AI generates Python scripts and API calls behind the scenes so users don't have to (archilabs.ai).

 ArchiLabs’ example of intelligent automation: AI infers user intent (e.g., picking standard room tag family and avoiding overlaps when told “Tag all the rooms”) (archilabs.ai).

-Introduction of ArchiLabs “Agent Mode,” enabling the AI to answer model questions and perform actions (e.g., find untagged rooms and tag them automatically) (archilabs.ai) (archilabs.ai).
+Introduction of ArchiLabs “Studio Mode,” enabling the AI to answer model questions and perform actions (e.g., find constraint violations and resolve them automatically) (archilabs.ai) (archilabs.ai).

 Autodesk (Autodesk.com) on the benefits of AI in architecture – automating tedious tasks, minimizing errors, and boosting designers’ productivity (autodesk.com).